 Divi and Gutenberg: the before and after

-1 - Switch from editing a post
+1 - Switching from editing a post

-So, as you can switch between the classic WordPress editor and the Divi Builder, you can do the same between Divi and Gutenberg.
+So, just as you can switch between the classic WordPress editor and the Divi Builder, you can do the same between Divi and Gutenberg.

-Again, this option was not available.
+Again this option was not available.
 Now, by clicking on the drop-down menu, the "Divi " option has been added.

 3 - Choose your editor from the list of posts

-When you want to edit an existing post from the list of your pages or articles, you can also choose to edit it with Divi.
+When you want to edit an existing post from the list of your pages or articles, you can also choose to edit with Divi.

 What if you don't want to use Gutenberg?

-I have tested Gutenberg several times and I have even integrated it into my training program when I train my students in WordPress.
+I have tested Gutenberg several times and have even integrated it into my training program when I train my students in WordPress.

 For almost a year, I've been suggesting to my students to discover Gutenberg so that they won't be lost when WordPress 5.0 is released...
 And the opinions are clear: Gutenberg is unanimously accepted, but in the wrong way: no one has opted for this page builder and won't do so... for the time being anyway!